CSI Accounting & Payroll Blog

 3. Creating an Ideal Presentation

 Finally, an accountant can help you improve the chances of a bank approving a loan by educating you on how best to present the information they've put together.
 Don't just walk in with a pile of documents; explain them and articulate your needs and qualifications.
-For example, an accountant will help a startup explain how the financial statement projections were arrived at.
+For example, an accountant will help a startup explain how the financial statement projections were determined.

-Be Ready For Your Next Loan Application
+Be Ready for Your Next Loan Application

 The stakes can be high if you don't get the funds you need to grow!
 If you're thinking of applying for a small business loan, you may want to consider working with an accountant - even if you just have a few questions.